leenakhattat/League-of-Legends-First-Blood-Analysis/README.md

 |        1 |     0.612906 |   0.499952 |

-After conducting our test, we obtained a p-value of <b> 0.0</b>.
+After conducting our test, we obtained a p-value of <strong> 0.0</strong>.
 This is much below the threshold of 0.05, indicating there may be a significant relationship between obtaining the first blood and winning the game.
 From our empirical distribution shown below, we can see that our observed value is much greater than any of the values obtained in our permutation test.

 <iframe
   src="assets/empirical_dist.html"